Pushpay lifts earnings guidance, hunts for female director

 The Huljich family interests hold 22 per cent of Pushpay shares, "so in that sense are aligned with outside investors", the NZSA said in a notice issued to its members.

 But the group also noted the "controversial activities" of Peter Huljich's KiwiSaver scheme.
-The 2011 misleading public statements case saw Huljich himself was fined almost $113,000 while the company, Huljich Wealth Management, was fined $239,000 plus $95,265 in legal and court costs.
+The 2011 misleading public statements case saw Huljich himself fined almost $113,000 while the company, Huljich Wealth Management, was fined $239,000 plus $95,265 in legal and court costs.

 "With this background, even allowing for the passage of time, we have concerns around the appropriateness of this appointment.
 We also consider that this adverse information